A new sieve for restricted multiset counting: Introduction

 since two permutations in $S_k$ are conjugate if and only if they have the same type.
 This makes \eqref{eq:main} computable for many interesting cases via the exponential generating function defined by

 The readers are referred to \cite{LD, li2012} for more details and the proof of Theorem \ref{thm:sieve}.
 It turns out that the sieve formula \eqref{eq:main} has played an important role in many interesting problems in number theory and coding theory.
-In particular, it was used to give very good estimates for character sums over some special subsets with algebraic structures in an abelian group.

-First, the sieve formula gives an elementary way for counting subsets $S$ of $\f^*$ with the property that $\sum_{x\in S}x^m=b$, which was first studied by Odlyzko and Stanley for prime $q$ \cite{OS}.
+First, the sieve formula gives an elementary way for enumerating subsets $S$ of $\f^*$ with the property that $\sum_{x\in S}x^m=b$, which was first studied by Odlyzko and Stanley for prime $q$ \cite{OS}.
 We remark that it has the advantage when used to count the number of $k$-subsets $S$ of $\f^*$ satisfying the same equality \cite{li2013, ZW}.

-Second, since a subset can be naturally regarded as a vector with distinct coordinates, the sieve formula provides a new counting approach for investigating the subset sum problem, a well-known {\bf{NP}}-complete problem, from a mathematical point of view.
+Second, since a subset can be naturally regarded as a vector with distinct coordinates, the sieve formula provides a new counting approach for investigating the subset sum problem, a well-known {\bf{\#P}-complete} problem, from a mathematical point of view.
 Precisely, it is possible to explicitly enumerate subsets of a finite subset $D\subseteq G$ that sum to a given element in $G$, where $G$ is an abelian group.
 For example, $G$ could be the additive group of a finite field, the multiplicative group of a finite field, the rational group of an elliptic curve over finite fields, etc., and $D$ could be a subset with algebraic structure (a subgroup, for example) or an arbitrarily large subset of $G$.
-Many explicit or asymptotic formulas were obtained for different subsets $D$ in these situations; see for example \cite{li2008,li2012,li2018}.
+Many explicit or asymptotic formulas were obtained for different subsets $D$ in these situations; see for example \cite{Kos,li2008,li2012,li2018,ZW}.
 Further applications can be found in \cite{li2012-1, li2019, LWZ}.

-In this paper, we generalize the Li-Wan sieve to multisets when $X$ is symmetric.
-This generalization allows us to count more complicated combinatorial objects naturally, as shown in Section \ref{sec:application}.
+In this paper, we extend the Li--Wan sieve to multisets when $X$ is symmetric.
+This extension allows us to count more complicated combinatorial objects naturally, as shown in Section \ref{sec:application}.